-School hours are 7:50 a.m. to 3:42 p.m.
-Tuesday through Friday.
+School hours are 7:50 a.m. to 3:43 p.m., Tuesday through Friday.
 If your child does not ride a bus to school, he/she should not arrive earlier than 7:30 a.m.
 Car riders should be dropped off in the car rider line on the north side of the building, where they will be greeted by staff and let into the cafeteria.

 Students need to be in their classroom by 7:50 a.m. and will be considered tardy after 7:55 a.m.
-If a student arrives late to school, he or she shall report to the office with a parent or guardian.
-There, he or she will be given a slip for admission.
+If a student arrives late to school, he/she shall report to the office with a parent or guardian to receive a tardy slip to class.